 Recently, the European Union has announced the Africa-Europe Alliance for increasing investments in sustainable energy.
 This alliance has a goal to boost strategic investments in sustainable energy in Africa.
 How can it benefit African People?
 Let’s take a look.

 1. Job Opportunities

 Opposite to fossil fuel technologies, renewable energy requires a lot of manual labor.
 Sustainable energy technologies require technicians who will install solar panels and operate wind farms.
-And these are only a few options, how people can be employed in this sphere.
+And these are only a few options, for how people can be employed in this sphere.
 Larger renewable energy fields like solar energy or hydropower require a huge staff of employees to operate large plants that produce sustainable energy.

-Sustainable energy sector can bring a lot of new job opportunities, and the more countries invest in it, the more people will be provided with a workplace.
+The sustainable energy sector can bring a lot of new job opportunities, and the more countries invest in it, the more people will be provided with a workplace.
 Only in 2017, more than half a million jobs around the world were created in the renewable energy sector.
 And with Africa’s potential, investing in sustainable energy can help governments annihilate the problem of unemployment.